andreychemist/andreychemist.github.io/pages/faq.md

 # Is the Form ETA-750B or ETA Form 9089 required?

-Form ETA-750B is briefly mentioned in the instructions for I-140 and in 8 CFR, Section 204.5(k)(4)(ii).
+[Form ETA-750B](https://foreignlaborcert.doleta.gov/750inst.cfm) is briefly mentioned in the instructions for I-140 and in 8 CFR, Section 204.5(k)(4)(ii).
 It was not clear for me if this form was required for the EB1-A petition.
 But I read in an online forum that someone filing the EB1-A petition received the RFE asking to provide this Form ETA-750B.
 So I decided to attach it as well.

-But it seems that [the latest edition of ETA-750B](https://www.foreignlaborcert.doleta.gov/pdf/eta750b1.pdf) expired in 2017.
-I read that the new requirement is to submit the much longer [ETA Form 9089](https://www.foreignlaborcert.doleta.gov/pdf/9089form.pdf).
-I have no experience with this form.
+In 2017-2019, there was no current version of the Form ETA-750B, and I read that the requirement was to submit the much longer [ETA Form 9089](https://www.foreignlaborcert.doleta.gov/pdf/9089form.pdf).
+But as of Feb.
+2020, Form ETA-750B is back on the Department of Labor website.

-This form is mentioned on the page 7 of the [I-140 instructions](https://www.uscis.gov/system/files_force/files/form/i-140instr.pdf): "If the alien is in a Schedule A, Group I or II shortage occupation, you may file a fully completed, uncertified Form ETA-9089 with your Form I-140 for USCIS to determine if the alien’s occupation belongs to the shortage occupation."
-Similar filing tips are given on the [another USCIS website](https://www.uscis.gov/forms/petition-filing-and-processing-procedures-form-i-140-immigrant-petition-alien-worker#Submiting): "Schedule A, Group I or II shortage occupation (Form I-140, Part 2, option 2.b).
-Submit a completed and signed ETA Form 9089 that has not been certified by the DOL."
-You can read about Schedule A on the DOL website: <https://www.foreignlaborcert.doleta.gov/perm_detail.cfm#schedule>.

-I don't have firsthand experience with this form, so it's up to you to decide how to act based on this information.
-You may consider consulting with an immigration lawyer about this specific form or finding someone who got the I-140 approval recently and ask about their experience with Form 9089.

 # What is the RFE?